spmeesseman/app-publisher/README.md

 The "footer" should give a detailed explanation of what the change fixes, or how it affects the application.

-To reference issues from commit messages, use the "Refs" or "Closes" keyword in the footer, for example:
+To reference issues from commit messages, use the "refs", "fixes", or "closes" tag anywhere in the commit message, for example:

     fix(usermanagement): the "add user" button doesnt work when selecting the option "clerk"